jonbri/ticker-log/README.md

 To allow *all* of the information passed to that console function to funnel to ticker set the `requireBacktick` configuration property to `false`.

+To show all console logging using the `listenToEverything` api function.

 ### Macros
 Macros are bits of code you want to run at ad-hoc times.
 There are 10 "slots" available and stored in keys 0-9.